Flipleerr/DivaDocs/README.md

   # DivaDocs
   WIP documentation for Project Diva F 2nd modding

-  this repository serves as a hub for documenting discoveries, tools formats and other useful info to assist with modding *Hatsune Miku: Project Diva F 2nd* on original hardware. the repository will be updated as new info is discovered.
+  this repository serves as a hub for documenting discoveries, tools, formats and other useful info to assist with modding *Hatsune Miku: Project Diva F 2nd* on original hardware. the repository will be updated as new info is discovered.

   ## current findings
   - the game uses common formats like `.avc`, `.ogg` and `.psarc`, as well as proprietary formats specific to SEGA like `.farc` (possibly standing for File Archive?)